cdktf/cdktf-provider-googlebeta/docs/googleFirestoreDatabase.java.md

 - *Type:* java.lang.String

 State of delete protection for the database.

+When delete protection is enabled, this database cannot be deleted.
+The default value is 'DELETE_PROTECTION_STATE_UNSPECIFIED', which is currently equivalent to 'DELETE_PROTECTION_DISABLED'.
-Possible values: ["DELETE_PROTECTION_STATE_UNSPECIFIED", "DELETE_PROTECTION_ENABLED", "DELETE_PROTECTION_DISABLED"].
+**Note:** Additionally, to delete this database using 'terraform destroy', 'deletion_policy' must be set to 'DELETE'.
+Possible values: ["DELETE_PROTECTION_STATE_UNSPECIFIED", "DELETE_PROTECTION_ENABLED", "DELETE_PROTECTION_DISABLED"]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.7.0/docs/resources/google_firestore_database#delete_protection_state GoogleFirestoreDatabase#delete_protection_state}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.8.0/docs/resources/google_firestore_database#delete_protection_state GoogleFirestoreDatabase#delete_protection_state}

+---

+##### `deletionPolicy`<sup>Optional</sup> <a name="deletionPolicy" id="@cdktf/provider-google-beta.googleFirestoreDatabase.GoogleFirestoreDatabase.Initializer.parameter.deletionPolicy"></a>

+- *Type:* java.lang.String

+Deletion behavior for this database.

+If the deletion policy is 'ABANDON', the database will be removed from Terraform state but not deleted from Google Cloud upon destruction.
+If the deletion policy is 'DELETE', the database will both be removed from Terraform state and deleted from Google Cloud upon destruction.
+The default value is 'ABANDON'.
+See also 'delete_protection'.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.8.0/docs/resources/google_firestore_database#deletion_policy GoogleFirestoreDatabase#deletion_policy}

 ---